 Don’t Forget Van Insurance!

 The push for reduced emissions has encouraged all van manufacturers to prioritise fuel economy like never before.
 If you’re looking for the best van for fuel consumption, it should be clear by now that you have a lot of options.
 So the most important thing is that you find a van that suits your practical needs without boosting your fuel costs.

 But whichever van you choose, one thing you can’t go without is van insurance.
 At Insure 2 Drive, we can give you the cover you need at a price you can afford.
-You’ll get personal accident cover, legal cover and windscreen cover as standard, and you can get tool cover as an optional extra.
+You’ll get personal accident cover and windscreen cover as standard, and you can get tool cover as an optional extra.